-You may be required to attend a viva voce examination after you have completed your written examinations.
+Vivas are compulsory for this course unless candidates are excused by the examiners, please refer to the Examination Conventions and Rubrics when they are released.
 This is to enable your examiners to clarify any matters in your answers, and it gives you the opportunity to improve upon your performance, should that be necessary.

-When making any travel arrangements for the post-exam period, it is your responsibility to bear in mind that attendance at the viva might be required, and for some degrees is compulsory unless you have been individually excused, as it is part of the assessment process.
+When making any travel arrangements for the post-exam period, it is your responsibility to bear in mind attendance at the viva.